 - Great Outdoors Month.

 - 7: National Trails Day.
 American Hiking Society's annual event celebrating trails.

 - 14: National Get Outdoors Day.
 Event to encourage healthy, active outdoor fun.

 - 28: Great American Backyard Campout.
 People across the nation will gather in their backyards, neighborhoods, communities and parks to take part in an event all about re-connecting with nature.

 - National Park and Recreation Month.
 A month of activities focused on the importance of parks and recreational facilities.

 - Serve Outside September.
 Encourages all Americans to volunteer outdoors (includes National Public Lands Day).

 - 11: September 11th National Day of Service and Remembrance.
 National day of service.

-- 14-January 5: Christmas Bird Count.
+- TBD: Christmas Bird Count.
 The longest running citizen science survey in the country.
 Identify birds and collect data for researchers.